Optimize storage and resources

 Aiven for Metrics uses disk storage for internal processing tasks.
 Three main components that rely on disk storage:

 - Thanos Metric Receiver: This component is the initial point of contact for your metrics.
-It accepts incoming data streams, temporarily stores them in a local cache using disk space, and transfers them to object storage at regular intervals.
+It accepts incoming data streams, temporarily stores them in a local cache using disk space, and transfers them to tiered storage at regular intervals.

 - Thanos Metric Compactor: The compactor component is crucial in optimizing long-term data storage usage.
-It periodically downloads data chunks from object storage, performs downsampling (reducing data granularity for older data), and uploads the compacted data back to object storage.
+It periodically downloads data chunks from object storage, performs downsampling (reducing data granularity for older data), and uploads the compacted data back to tiered storage.
 This process requires temporary storage of the downloaded data on the local disk.

 The amount of disk space needed varies depending on your data volume and complexity.
 Aiven's service plans are designed to handle the most typical use cases.